Equifax's US$700 million data breach settlement spurs criticism, calls for new rules

 Consumer advocates said the settlement was modest given the huge number of people affected.

-"It's a parking ticket, not a penalty," Ed Mierzwinski, a senior director at Washington-based U.S. Public Interest Research Group said in an email.
+"It's a parking ticket, not a penalty," Ed Mierzwinski of the Washington-based U.S. Public Interest Research Group said in an email.
 He added that consumers should not have to jump through hoops to receive compensation.

 Others questioned whether the fund would be sufficient given the long-term risks of having a Social Security number exposed.

-Speaking to reporters, FTC Chairman Joe Simons said the agency also wanted to impose a monetary penalty, but the law does not allow it to fine companies for their first offence, an issue he has called on Congress to fix.
+Speaking to reporters, Federal Trade Commission Chairman Joe Simons said the agency also wanted to impose a monetary penalty, but the law does not allow it to fine companies for their first offense, an issue he has called on Congress to fix.

-"Fortunately, other agencies were able to fill in the gap this time.
-But under different circumstances, future breaches might not always be subject to civil penalties, which sends absolutely the wrong signal regarding deterrence," he said.

 A spokeswoman for the Massachusetts attorney general, who along with Indiana, is not participating in the settlement, said its litigation against the company was ongoing.
 "Equifax must pay a penalty commensurate with the worst data breach in American history," she added.